rockyhaque/soft-expo-public/README.md

 ## Features

-- **Donating:** Provide an intuitive and user-friendly interface for students to view available courses and seamlessly register for them.
+- **Register:** Provide an intuitive and user-friendly interface for user to view available conference register for them.

-- **Spreading the Word:** - Share our campaign with your network on social media, email, or in person.
-Let others know about our cause and encourage them to get involved.
+- **Login:** - Already signed up email, user can access their conference details

-- **User Friendly UI:** Secure access based on roles (student, administrator).
+- **User Friendly UI:** User friendly UI

+- **Responsive:** Responsive for mobile, tablet and large devices

+- **Conference Details:** User can easily book their seat